 The visiting researcher awarded the grant shall be employed by the administrating organisation throughout the visit.

 The applicant for the grant shall be a Swedish higher education institution or other Swedish public agency that is approved as an administrating organisation Opens in new window. by the Swedish Research Council.
 The application shall include a named researcher (project leader), who represents the department or corresponding wishing to act as host for the visiting researcher.
 The project leader shall be employed by the administrating organisation at the start of and throughout the grant period and any further additional availability period, unless the Swedish Research Council approves an exception.

 When the application is registered and signed in Prisma (see below), the HEI and the department or corresponding undertake to be responsible for the local hosting and all practical arrangements associated with the visiting researcher’s visit to Sweden, if the visiting researcher grant is awarded.

 Number of applications and previous grants

-There is no limit to the number of applications a single organisation may submit.
-However, any individual candidate may only be proposed in one application.
+There is no limit to the number of applications an HEI may submit or participate in, but one single visiting researcher may only be nominated in one application.

 No participating researchers may be included in this application.